Donald G Glynn

 Today, Wildwood Plantation is proudly owned and operated by Major Glynn's great, great grandson.

 No discussion of Wildwood Plantation would be complete without mentioning the Civil War.
 About the same time New Orleans fell to the Union army, Major Glynn raised a company of Confederate troops; Company H, Irish Regiment of the Louisiana Militia.
-While this force never got to draw Union blood, Major Glynn, nevertheless, contributed significantly to Confederate efforts by providing administrative and medical refuge during the Battle for Port Hudson, a strategic Confederate emplacement on the Mississippi River, directly across from Wildwood Plantation.
+While this force never got to draw Union blood, Major Glynn, nevertheless, contributed significantly to efforts by providing administrative and medical refuge during the Battle for Port Hudson by having the Union command utilize his house for a hospital and jail.
+Port Hudson was a strategic Confederate emplacement on the Mississippi River, directly across from Wildwood Plantation.
 While the Union "River Campaign," as it has come to be known, had, as its primary focus, the Confederate fort at Vicksburg, Port Hudson remained a thorn in President Lincoln's personally directed battle plan for a period after the Union victory further North.
 Accordingly, General Grant's report to Lincoln on the victory at Vicksburg was almost an afterthought.
 It took several days for the message to reach the Capitol, during which time the only remaining Confederate bastion on the Mississippi River, Port Hudson, fell into Union hands.
 It was only after taking Port Hudson that Grant sent Lincoln a more urgent message advising of Federal control of the entire Mississippi River.
 Upon the receipt of that communication, Lincoln sighed "Thank God, the Father of waters again goes on decks to the sea".